A lot has happened over the past 10 years in sport, from the London Olympics to England reaching the semi-finals of the men and women’s World Cup.

 It was an epic night for boxing that saw AJ gain the world heavyweight title after a knockout in the 11th stage against Wladimir Klitschko at Wembley Stadium.

-Watford-born Joshua became a household name that night, and went on to hold the WBA, IBF, WBO and IBO titles for three years.
+Watford-born Joshua became a household name that night, and went on to hold the WBA, IBF, WBO and IBO titles for three years, before reclaiming them all in a rematch against Andy Ruiz Jr.

 4: England’s performance at Russia World Cup (2018)